duongtd23/PQTLS/with-client-authentication/README.md

 ## Contents: In this folder, you can find:
 - `hbtls-ca.cafe`: the specification of the protocol in case client authentication is requested.
 See the section below for a detailed explanation.
 - `invariants.cafe`: all invariants/lemmas that are needed for the formal verification.
-- others: proof scores, for example, `gen30.cafe` is the generated proof score for `inv30`.
+- others: proof scores, for example, `gen-pqKeySeAu.cafe` is the generated proof score for `pqKeySeAu`.
 - `inputs`: in case you want to re-generate the proof scores, this folder contains all input files that are necessary for that purpose.
 See README in the folder `without-client-authentication/inputs` for more detail.

 ## CafeOBJ specification with client authentication: a detail description